Cook Islands – Guide for Backpackers

 Check out the outer islands

 - Atiu – Accessible by flight, Atiu is known for its limestone caves and diving locations.
-Explore the the undisturbed tropical jungle inland.
+Explore the undisturbed tropical jungle inland

 - Rakahanga – Only accessed from Manihiki, the island is full of coconut, breadfruit and pandanus trees, giving you plenty of food if you get stranded!

-- Penrhyn – The golden pearls this island is famous for are used in rito hats, baskets, fans and mats made by the locals.
+- Penrhyn – The golden pearls this island is famous for being used in rito hats, baskets, fans and mats made by the locals

 - Suwarrow – This national park can only be accessed on a chartered expedition or private boat.